Saluki

 Unique facts and fascinating details

-- The Saluki is capable of reaching speeds up to 42 miles per hour.
+- They are capable of reaching speeds of up to 42 miles per hour.

 - Salukis have been found mummified in ancient Egyptian tombs.